 With so many flagship stores and brands lining Michigan Ave., it’s worth walking to just window shop.

 In addition to perusing rare books and manuscripts at the Newberry Library, visitors can experience free exhibitions as well as public programs.
-Don’t miss this often overlooked gem!
+So don’t miss this often-overlooked gem!

 Endless Free Things to Do in Chicago

 The excuse “a vacation to Chicago is expensive” is no longer valid, especially with so many free things to do in Chicago.

 Pack your bags, book your hotel with Tripster, and get ready to tackle our list of free things to do in Chicago today.